 IgM capture assay

 IgM capture assays are much the same as the IgG captures, but are more commonly used as they avoid the need for IgG stripping.
 The ELISA plate is coated with anti-human IgG.
 When the patient sample is added, all the IgM antibodies in the sample bind to these.
-Next, a specific antigen is added, which is ‘captured’ by the patient IgG if there is specific IgM antibody to it from the patient sample.
+Next, a specific antigen is added, which is ‘captured’ by the well-bound IgG if there is specific IgM antibody to it from the patient sample.
 Binding of the antigen is then detected with a specific antibody labelled to an enzyme (or antigen can be directly labelled in some cases).

 IgG avidity assays